scds/intro-python/lessons/lesson5.md

 <iframe height="416" width="100%" allowfullscreen frameborder=0 src="https://echo360.ca/media/a65689c0-c35c-4f33-9c12-f0ac97883f54/public?autoplay=false&automute=false"></iframe>
 [View original here.](https://echo360.ca/media/a65689c0-c35c-4f33-9c12-f0ac97883f54/public?autoplay=false&automute=false) -->

+## What Are Functions?

+A function contains lines of code that are run when the function is called.
+Functions can take in any number of inputs, or no inputs at all.
+Functions can also output a value, but they don't have to either.

+Python provides lots of built-in functions, but you can also make your own.

+## When Should I Use Functions?

+If you find yourself using the same set of code multiple times throughout your program, you should make a function for it.

+Benefits of Functions:
+- You avoid repeating the same set of lines.
+- You only have to edit the code once for it to apply to all areas you use the function

 ## Creating a Function

 In Python, a function is defined using the `def` keyword.